 Changing an Assignment: Any significant changes in job duties or description must be communicated to Talent Management.
 Since all temporary employees are selected according to their demonstrated ability to perform the duties of a specific job description, any new assignments are discussed to ensure that the employee is capable of performing the new duties.
 Temporary employees are encouraged to be flexible, but Talent Management is contacted prior to any significant changes in the responsibilities of any temporary employee.

-Ending an Assignment: When the services of a temporary employee is no longer required, for any reason, it is the leader’s responsibility to notify Talent Management so that the employee and/or temporary staffing agency can be advised of the discontinuation of the assignment.
+Ending an Assignment: When the services of a temporary employee are no longer required, for any reason, it is the leader’s responsibility to notify Talent Management so that the employee and/or temporary staffing agency can be advised of the discontinuation of the assignment.
 Leaders should terminate access rights promptly when a temporary employee leaves the organization.

 Hiring Temporary to Regular Employee: Temporary employees may be hired as a regular employee by THA Group after a specified number of hours on assignment and approval by the President and CEO.
 Leaders who select a temporary employee must contact Talent Management to finalize the hiring procedures prior to extending an offer.
 Negotiated conversion rates associated with hiring a temporary employee through a temporary staffing agency are generally based on annualized salary and days of service.